-- Fill out the event registration form and profile on Brazen, and getting comfortable with the platform.
+- Fill out the event registration form and profile on the virtual career fair platform, and getting comfortable with the platform.

 - If possible, join the fair from a place that is free from distractions.
 If you don’t have a quiet option just be sure to mute yourself when you’re not speaking.